 The following is a list of this year's nominated books:

-Dozens of Doughnuts, written by Carrie Finison and illustrated by Brianne Farley
+Eyebrows of Doom, written by Steve Smallman and illustrated by Miguel Ordonez

-The Good Egg, written by John Jory and illustrated by Pete Oswald
+The Great Stink, written by Colleen Paeff and illustrated by Nancy Carpenter

 Dear Marengo Families,